 This Week On MNN

-You can watch these programs Sunday, July 18 at 1PM and Wednesday, July 21 at 7PM on MNN 5 (Spectrum 1993).
+Watch these inspiring programs beginning Sunday, January 16 at 1PM and again on Wednesday, January 19 at 7:00PM on MNN 5 (Spectrum 1993).